krzko/opentelemetry-shell/README.md

 ## Supported Specifications

-Whilst the specifications [OpenTelemetry Protocol Specification (OTLP)](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md) are extensive and too much to implementint in their entirety in a shell environment, a select few have been added, and will continue to expand as time goes on.
+Whilst the [OpenTelemetry Protocol Specification (OTLP)](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md) specifications are too extensive to implement with-in a shell environment, a select few have been added, and will continue to expand as time goes on.

 The following features are supported.

 ### Logs

-Yet to be implenented.
+Yet to be implemented.

 ### Metrics